lhbikos/ReC_MultivModel/docs/02-Scoring.md

 To date, we do not have statistical tools that can accurately diagnose our patterns of missingness.
 You may have heard that "Little's MCAR" is a helpful tool.
 Unfortunately, as Enders [-@enders_applied_2010] has noted, the tool is problematic.
 Perhaps the most significant one is that under the null hypothesis, a statistically significant test indicates that the missing data are MAR (missing at random) or MNAR (missing not at random); a non-significant test indicates the data are MCAR (missint completely at random) or MNAR.
 Consequently, regardless of the result, an MNAR circumstance cannot be ruled out.
 Correspondingly, the Little's MCAR test has disappeard from the more reliable R packages that assess missingness.

 Enders [-@enders_applied_2010] *Applied Missing Data Analysis* text does provide a set of [figures](https://www.google.com/books/edition/Applied_Missing_Data_Analysis/uHt4EAAAQBAJ?hl=en&gbpv=1&dq=enders+missing+data&pg=PP1&printsec=frontcover) (page 3) that illustrate common missing data patterns.
 Comparing these to the figure produced with *mice::mdpattern* our data looks somewhat monotonic -- that is, as individuals completed the survey, they began to experience test fatigue and simply stopped responding.
+Diagnosisng monotonicity requires that the variables in the dataset must be in the order in which the students completed them.
+If the variables have been re-ordered or if the surveys were presented to students in a randomized order, then more data manipulation would be required before attributing missingnes to test fatigue.

+Survey programs like Qualtrics offer the randomization of items within blocks (or blocks themselves).
+This can help distribute missingness caused by test fatigue so that more cases can be retained.

 ## Scoring